hknapp518/Microsoft-Purview-Governance-Lab/README.md

 ## Project Overview

-This repository documents the design and partial implementation of a Microsoft Purview information governance solution for Knapp Healthcare, a fictional regional healthcare organization.
+This repository documents the design and implementation of a Microsoft Purview information governance solution for Knapp Healthcare, a fictional regional healthcare organization.

 The project follows a real-world implementation methodology and demonstrates how Microsoft Purview can be used to classify, protect, and govern sensitive organizational information.